October 15, 2009

 - "Israelian Hebrew in the Song of Songs," in S. E. Fassberg and A. Hurvitz, eds., Biblical Hebrew in Its Northwest Semitic Environment: Typological and Historical Perspectives (Publications of the Institute for Advanced Studies 1; Jerusalem: Magnes Press; and Winona Lake, IN: Eisenbrauns, 2006), pp. 315-323.

-"Aramaic-like Features in the
+Features in the Pentateuch,"

 Hebrew Studies 47 (2006), pp. 163-176.

-- "Ancient Hebrew Morphology," in Morphologies of Asia and Africa vol. 1 edited by Alan S. Kaye,
+- "Ancient Hebrew Morphology," in Morphologies of Asia and

 Winona Lake, Ind., Eisenbrauns, 2007, pp.